 Here is a link to a downloadable mp3 podcast of my story.
 My hope and prayer is that it touches or encourages even one person who may be struggling.
 He is pursuing us, always, and so gently.
 Just listen for it.

-I bookended my story with the following quote by Thomas Merton.
+I bookended my story with the quote below by Thomas Merton.
 I think it will continue to dictate where my life flows along this meandering river, as long as I remember these words.

-2018 Update: We now belong to a beautiful little church in Maple Ridge, BC called Open Door Church.
-Our incredible pastor Bradley asked Tams and I to share our journey with our new community.
+2018 Update: We now belong to an incredible little [and inclusive!] church in Maple Ridge, BC, called Open Door Church.
+Our awesome pastor Bradley asked Tams and I to share our journey with our new community.

 “MY LORD GOD, I have no idea where I am going.
 I do not see the road ahead of me.
 I cannot know for certain where it will end.
 Nor do I really know myself, and the fact that I think that I am following your will does not mean that I am actually doing so.
 But I believe that the desire to please you does in fact please you.
 And I hope I have that desire in all that I am doing.
 I hope that I will never do anything apart from that desire.
 And I know that if I do this you will lead me by the right road though I may know nothing about it.
 Therefore will I trust you always though I may seem to be lost and in the shadow of death.
 I will not fear, for you are ever with me, and you will never leave me to face my perils alone.”